gordonb3/bubbagen/README.md

 The following major changes to the original 1.8.0 release from Sakaki apply:

-1. Both 1.11.x images now use the same generic kernel that is loaded through a second stage bootloader that allows you to change kernel command line parameters by simply editing a `boot.ini` file.
+1. Both 1.12.x images now use the same generic kernel that is loaded through a second stage bootloader that allows you to change kernel command line parameters by simply editing a `boot.ini` file.

-2. The image supplied kernel is version 4.14.52 and supports both openrc and systemd init systems.
+2. The image supplied kernel is version 4.14.83 and supports both openrc and systemd init systems.

-1. Both 1.11.x images have been brought up to date against the Gentoo tree as of 10 Aug 2018.
-The full set of packages in the image may be viewed [here (1.11.0)](https://github.com/gordonb3/bubbagen/blob/master/reference/installed-packages-1.11.0) and [here (1.11.5)](https://github.com/gordonb3/bubbagen/blob/master/reference/installed-packages-1.11.5).
+1. Both 1.12.x images have been brought up to date against the Gentoo tree as of 14 Mar 2019.
+The full set of packages in the image may be viewed [here (1.12.0)](https://github.com/gordonb3/bubbagen/blob/master/reference/installed-packages-1.12.0) and [here (1.12.5)](https://github.com/gordonb3/bubbagen/blob/master/reference/installed-packages-1.12.5).

 1. The bubbagen images have sysvinit patched to follow the hardware specific routine for shutting down.
 As such you can now simply use `halt` or `poweroff` commands (Sakaki's `poweroff-b3` script is not available in this image) to shut down the B3.
 > Please note that the B3 does not actually power down but enters a special pre boot environment where it waits for the button on the rear to be pressed.
 As multiple users discovered, this happens to be quite CPU intensive and the B3 may run quite hot and use more power than when running an OS.

 Have fun! ^-^

+## Changes since version 1.11.0 (systemd: 1.11.5)

+* various developer language updates: gcc 8.2, php 7.2, perl 5.26
+* corrected a problem in ghostscript
+* fixed a kernel dependency (systemd)
+* removed dependency on bubba-buttond for the B2
+* explicitly listed `feroceon` USE flag for sys-apps/sysvinit to enforce election of the B3 patched version
+* all packages brought up to date against the portage tree at Mar 14, 2019

 ## Changes since version 1.10.0 (systemd: 1.10.5)